-The ESC covers the full spectrum of cardiology, offering a tailored membership for each individual.
-Healthcare professionals can enhance their knowledge in more than one field of expertise by signing up for ESC Professional Membership and Silver Subspecialty Association Membership (or more Silver Subspecialty Association Memberships) at a special price.
+The ESC covers the full spectrum of cardiology and Healthcare professionals can enhance their knowledge in more than one field of expertise by subscribing to either:

 Yes, Individual membership is open to all healthcare professionals eager to more fully participate in the ESC community and all it offers.

 I am not yet a board-certified cardiologist, can I join?

 Yes, if you are still in training to become a board-certified cardiologist, you can join and benefit from a preferential rate.

 I am not a member of an ESC National Cardiac Society, can I join?

 Due to the special relationship the ESC has with its founding member societies, if you are a cardiologist working in an ESC Member Country, you must first be a member of ESC National Cardiac Society before becoming an ESC Professional Member.
 This requirement does not apply to non-cardiologists, or cardiologists working in a non-ESC Member Country.
 Neither does it apply to join a subspecialty association.

 How do I become an ESC Professional Member?